 This put-on-our-strongest-reading-glasses edit is when we get persnickety.

-⇒ We examine each line to make sure it’s behaving itself within the context of the system of the sentence, meaning respecting its container, we confirm it’s clear, clean, and correct.
+⇒ We examine each line to make sure it’s behaving itself within the system of the sentence and confirm the writing is clear, clean, and correct.

-⇒ Our house style guide (Chicago Manual of Style) is parked right beside us so we can confirm uniformity in the punctuation and word usages, ensure the work is consistent from beginning to end, that each sentence flows into the next logically, and that the lines’ architecture are logical.
+⇒ Our house style guide (Chicago Manual of Style) helps us confirm uniformity in the punctuation and word usages and make sure the work is consistent from beginning to end, that each sentence flows into the next, and that the overall sentence architecture is both logical and musical.

 Copy Editing Ensures a Safe Reading Environment

-Above all, our goal is to ensure the reader is never jarred from the story in any way or shaken away from the text by a wobbly phrase, something out of turn, a mistake, or something tonally off.
+Above all, our goal is to ensure the reader is never jarred from the writing in any way or shaken away from the text by a wobbly phrase, a mistake, or anything that’s tonally off.

-When your reader feels comfortable because the writing is well designed and fluid, their comfort will influence how well they take in your ideas (and if you’re submitting your manuscript to a literary agent or publisher, that’s the ultimate goal: to make them happy to be in the world you’ve created on the page!)
+When your reader feels comfortable because the writing is well-designed and fluid, their comfort will influence how well they take in your ideas (and if you’re submitting your manuscript to a literary agent or publisher, that’s the ultimate goal: to make your reader happy to be in the world you’ve created on the page!)

 Unsure what kind of editing you might need?